Thursday, February 25, 2021

 Jean-Jacques Quang, Alain Biancardi and Pierre Moyen

-Jean-Jacques Quang is Director at Ethicaline, a dedicated firm in compliance and investigations.
+Jean-Jacques Quang is director at Ethicaline, a dedicated firm in compliance and investigations.
 With 20 years of experience blending operational roles (CFO and audit) and professional advisory consulting services, Jean-Jacques is a subject matter expert, with extensive experience in investigations covering fraud, forensic accounting and corruption schemes; and has capitalized on unparalleled experience in complex and multijurisdictional investigations worldwide.

-After a career as CTO in the Life Science industry and ERP specialist (SAP and Oracle), Pierre has been developing a “data centric” approach, leveraging the value of information in the enterprise environment.
+Pierre Moyen is director and lead data scientist at Open People Factory, a professional services provider in data-oriented solutions.
+After a career as CTO in the life science industry and ERP specialist (SAP and Oracle), Pierre has been developing a “data centric” approach, leveraging the value of information in the enterprise environment.

 The co-authors, professionals in AI technology, investigations, data science and analytics, have developed an applied AI enterprise solution dedicated to the detection of weak signals of fraud and corruption.